w2hgalaxyop/W2HBOT/README.md

 Get help regarding setting up

-your W2HBOT in support grou and join
+your W2HBOT in support group and join

 channel for further updates contact